Chapter 1. User Access Configuration Guide for Role-based Access Control (RBAC)

 1.1.
 What is User Access

 The User Access feature is an implementation of role-based access control (RBAC) that controls user access to various services hosted on the Red Hat Hybrid Cloud Console.
-You configure the User Access feature to grant or deny user access to services hosted on Hybrid Cloud Console.
+You configure the User Access feature to grant user access to services hosted on Hybrid Cloud Console.

 1.1.1.
 User Access and the Software as a Service (SaaS) access model